antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 [**Figure 2: Specific chemical modifications mark specific states of cis-regulatory elements; taken from doi:10.1016/j.molcel.2013.01.038**](_static/images/IntAnalysis_ChIPSeq_ModificationTypes.png)

-The assembly of the billions of fragments that result from a ChIPSeq experiment is a challenge.
+The assembly of the billions of fragments that result from a ChIP-seq experiment is a challenge.
 Algorithms to combine and map the reads into a consistent representation are under development.
 R2 allows you to study the outcome of these computationally intensive calculations through an intuitive visualization.
 Most default settings are suitable for a first impression of your data.
 To adapt certain parameters requires some knowledge about the actual computation, so we'll explain some of the concepts used below.

 #### Peak calling

 R2 provides a couple of algorithms to assess significant enrichment ChIP between experiment and control.
-First is the MACS algorithm; this is often used in ChIPSeq data analyses and publications.
+First is the MACS algorithm; this is often used in ChIP-seq data analyses and publications.
 In R2 it is used to study the binding of transcription factors.
 It's drawback is that it is not very suitable for broad signals.

 Some experiments can also be analyzed with the MACS2 algorithm.
 This version can detect narrow (like transcription factors) or broad (like histone modifications).